vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/014_balAsanAshanam/_index.md

 +++
 ## Comment
 Occurs also in Pāipp. xix.
-Used by Kāuç.
-(29. 30) in a remedial rite against catarrh (çleṣman), with variously administering prepared water to the patient.
+Used by Kāuś.
+(29. 30) in a remedial rite against catarrh (śleṣman), with variously administering prepared water to the patient.

 ## Translations